 Review by Frank Plowright

 Anyone from Dundee should keep expectations down as Kingsway West isn’t about their arterial road, but a fantasy western set on a 19th century world where dragons, swords and magic mix with gunslingers.
 As such, it’s a relatively novel idea, as is the USA being divided into sections controlled by the Chinese and Hispanic communities on the West Coast, while the European immigrants have their sphere of influence on the East.
 For the magic to work, a very rare substance known as Red Gold is required, and at stake is the possible location of a vast mine.
-Kingsway Law is a warrior with a fearsome reputation from his time fighting a nine year war, but he now just wants to live a life of solitude with his wife.
+Kingsway Law is a warrior with a fearsome reputation from his time fighting a nine year war, constructed along the lines of the stock Western hero, a deadshot of few words and heavy heart due to deeds required for survival and protection in the past.
+He now just wants to live a life of solitude with his wife in near isolation, but Greg Pak engineers circumstances that require he steps back up to his previous role.

 Any saving grace to Kingsway West comes with Mirko Colak’s art.
 He’s at home with defining people visually, and has a good design sense when it comes to the anomalies of this new world, like rabbits the size of mammoths used like horses.
 It doesn’t sound the greatest idea, but Colak makes us believe, and he does so with the rugged landscapes and grimy locations.